AF-Github1/WebotsWorkshop/README.md

         MAKING A NEW WORLD

-In the top left side of the interface go to File>New World File
+In the top left side of the interface go to File>New>New World File

 https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/3f537982-cecf-418d-8d71-23879f719dd5